golang/go/README.md

 To contribute, please read the contribution guidelines at https://go.dev/doc/contribute.

-Note that the Go project uses the issue tracker for bug reports and proposals only.
+The Go project only uses the issue tracker for bug reports and proposals.
 See https://go.dev/wiki/Questions for a list of places to ask questions about the Go language.

 [rf]: https://reneefrench.blogspot.com/